 Dealing with intimacy, sexuality and sexual activity

 A professional counselor can help you and your partner communicate your needs and feelings.
-Your doctor can provide the medical information you need regarding sexual health.
+Your healthcare professional can provide the medical information you need regarding sexual health.
 You can have a satisfying future complete with intimacy and sexual pleasure.

-Today, advances in stem cell research and nerve cell regeneration give hope for a greater recovery for people with spinal cord injuries.
-At the same time, new treatments are being investigated for people with long-standing spinal cord injuries.
+Advances in stem cell research and nerve cell regeneration give hope for greater recovery for people with spinal cord injuries.
+And new treatments are being investigated for people with long-standing spinal cord injuries.